 In comparison, you can't shoot too many center‐fire handguns or rifles today, with factory ammo for that price, so I'd say costs are very similar to other venues.

 Sporting clays is a great way to keep your wing‐shooting skills sharp in between hunting seasons.
 It's even more fun if you bring a son or daughter along for a “walk in the woods”.
-I should note; Youth shooting rates are between half (of adult rates), or even free if parent is a member of Canandaigua Sportsmen's Club.
-We currently have a program where the child (under 18) can have free shotgun shells, and FREE targets.
-You'll never be able to do it cheaper with your kids than FREE.
+Check out our Youth Clays Program that makes it easier and less costly than ever for youngsters to learn clays shooting!

 Our sporting clays course is open Wednesdays 1pm till about 6pm. and on Sunday, 9am till 1pm.
 Come on out with a few friends and have some fun.
 There are plenty of experienced members who will be glad to let you shoot with them or go with you and show you the ropes.